Udzu/pudzu/patterns.md

 That said, we can also generate examples with a given minimum or maximum length but first intersecting the NFA with `.{min,max}` or `.{min,}`.
 To generate a shortest example, we can also use Dijkstra's algorithm to find a shortest accepting path.
-To generate an example for a given pattern, pass in the `-x` parameter.
+To generate an example for a given pattern, pass in the `-x` parameter;
+to generate multiple examples and quit, pass in `-X N`.

 ```bash
 > patterns "the^^A+" -x